 Our voice is your voice — the National Association advocates for business owners just like you in every state.

 Every state in the country sets and follows its own regulations and licensing standards.
 Unlike nursing homes, assisted living homes are not regulated by the federal government.
-While that brings certain freedoms with it, it also means that business owners need a voice in advising lawmakers and providing direction in legislation that elevate the standard of care in responsible and sustainable way.
+While that brings certain freedoms with it, it also means that business owners need a voice in advising lawmakers and providing direction in legislation that elevates the standard of care in a responsible and sustainable way.

 The Residential Assisted Living National Association plays the vital role of advocating for residents and providers in city, county, and state governments while simultaneously advising and helping business owners in meeting the regulatory requirements laid out by their state.

 The truth is that each new regulation introduced by a state means additional expenses for the RAL business owner.
 This translates to higher charges for the residents.
-Because of this, it is important that lawmakers be educated on the impact of their work and that the legislation be in the overall best interest of every resident.
+Because of this, it is important that lawmakers be educated on the impact of their work and that the legislation is in the overall best interest of every resident.

 Just how tricky can state legislation be?
 Here are a few examples of why our members rely on us.

-Most states list assistance with activities of daily living, housekeeping, meals and assessments as minimum essential services that a Senior Living Facility must provide.
+Most states list assistance with activities of daily living, housekeeping, meals, and assessments as minimum essential services that a Senior Living Facility must provide.

 In some states, at least 25 hours of training for caregiving staff is a must, while some states have no minimum training requirements.